FleekHQ/fleek-blog/content/posts/welcome-gundb-to-our-open-web-protocol-stack.md

 date: 2021-01-20T03:00:00Z
 socialImage: https://fleek-team-bucket.storage.fleek.co/Blog Inline/Gun-Open-Web.jpg
 canonical: https://blog.space.storage/posts/welcome-gundb-to-open-web-protocol-stack
+description:
-description: 'Today, the Open Web stack grows with GunDB, a distributed graph database that works in a decentralized network in a peer-to-peer way. '
+  "Today, the Open Web stack grows with GunDB, a distributed graph database that works in a decentralized network in a peer-to-peer way. "
 category: Announcement
 tags:
   - GunDB
   - Space
   - SpaceSDK
 ---

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/Gun-Open-Web.jpg)

 When we talk about what the Open Web protocol stack looks like, we’re extremely certain of one thing: **it’s ever-shifting**.
 It needs to be!
 Unlike the current web, where the underlying layer doesn’t move a lot, the next web has to be a flexible environment ready to take on new growth and not be bound or bogged down by dependencies.